Brothers indicted in death of Marine veteran

-The findings of an autopsy have led to indictments charging a man with murder and his older brother with manslaughter in connection with the death of a 23-year-old Marine veteran.
+The findings of an autopsy have led to the indictment of a man for murder and of his older brother for manslaughter in connection with the death of a 23-year-old Marine Corps veteran.

 John Mike Muliaga, 22, now faces charges of murder, aggravated assault and assault.

-Muliaga's brother Fiatuagaluia Ahkee, 31, an Army soldier assigned to Andersen Air Force Base, was also indicted by a Superior Court grand jury and now faces charges of manslaughter and aggravated assault.
+Muliaga's brother, Fiatuagaluia Ahkee, 31, a soldier in the U.S. Army assigned to Andersen Air Force Base, also was indicted by a Superior Court grand jury and now faces charges of manslaughter and aggravated assault.

-Prior to the autopsy, neither of the two brothers faced a murder or manslaughter charge.
-The details of the autopsy findings were not released.
+Prior to the autopsy, neither of the two brothers had been charged with murder or manslaughter.
+The autopsy findings were not released.

-Muliaga's previous charge was aggravated assault while Ahkee faced an assault charge as a misdemeanor.
+Muliaga previously had been charged with aggravated assault as a felony, while Ahkee faced an assault charge as a misdemeanor.

 "A forensic autopsy was conducted on the victim this past weekend.
-Prosecutors reviewed those findings and made a determination that the additional charges were supported by probable cause before presenting it to the grand jury," according to the Guam Office of the Attorney General.
+Prosecutors reviewed those findings and made a determination that the additional charges were supported by probable cause before presenting it to the grand jury," the Guam Office of the Attorney General stated in a press release.

 The brothers were indicted in connection with the death of 23-year-old Jaron "JC" Weilbacher.

 A third suspect, Army Spc.
-Joseph Decady, 36, was arrested by Guam police but has not been charged.
+Joseph Decady, 36, was arrested by Guam Police Department officers but has not been charged.

 Investigators said Weilbacher died Oct.
-9 after a fight broke out between two groups at the entrance of King’s Restaurant in Tamuning.
+9 after a fight broke out between two groups of men at the entrance of King’s Restaurant in Tamuning.